bd2kccd/causal-rest-api/README.md

     "id": 3,
     "name": "GFCIc",
     "description": "GFCI continuous"
+  },
+  {
+    "id": 4,
+    "name": "GFCId",
+    "description": "GFCI discrete"
   }
 ]
 ````

-Currently we support "FGES continuous", "FGES discrete" and "GFCI continuous".
+Currently we support "FGES continuous", "FGES discrete", "GFCI continuous", and "GFCI discrete".
 They also share a common JSON structure as of their input, for example:

 | Input JSON Fields | Description |
 | --- | --- |